CodeMaster7000/InvenManage/README.md

 ## About

-A Python tool to manage the fictional DevOps inventory, and perform functions related to it.
+A Python program to manage the fictional DevOps inventory, and perform functions related to it.

 ## Instructions for Use